tytydraco/yessleep/out/My_sister_was_abducted_by_a_podcast_host.md

-The whole house was a nonsensical tangle of angular halls and rooms jutting off at angles in ways that made sense neither logical nor seemingly in a Euclidean sense.
+The whole house was a nonsensical tangle of angular halls and rooms jutting off at angles in ways that made no logical sense.
 With every door I opened, my questions only became more convoluted, as each door revealed rows of shrunken and skeletal tangles of limbs much like my sister, though many of them were skinnier.
 Some of them were missing eyes or limbs.
 Many of them appeared jagged and broken, as the force of their compressed skin sucked to their skeletons had overwhelmed the feeble, malnourished bones, that had given out under the pressure and cracked and broken.
 Their arms, legs, and ribs now zigzagged shards protruding from their leathery and dried-out skin.
 Some of them had even lost their faces that had long since shattered and caved inwards.
 And a few of them had split open from their oversized stomachs, which had torn open like an overfull bin liner, spilling printed fabrics of varying colours across the grimy floor.